cardboardcode/rust_examples/mqtt-rust/README.md

 > The default config from the rumqttd repo sets up endpoints for 2 common MQTT versions: MQTT v4.1 on port 1883, and MQTT v5 on port 1884.

-With the commands ran in **Run**, you should then see something similar to below:
+Running `./target/debug/syncpubsub` in a new terminal, you should then see something similar to below:

 ```bash
 0. Notification = Incoming(ConnAck(ConnAck { session_present: false, code: Success }))